How to Tell If Your Hair Is Thinning

 “If your hair loss is gradual and not associated with other symptoms, it is not unreasonable to start with over-the-counter options to stimulate further hair growth,” advised Dr. Ilyas.
 “However, if you do have other symptoms or your hair loss is not consistent with what you would expect based on your family history, I highly recommend seeing a doctor.”

-Your medical doctor or a dermatologist who specializes in hair and treating hair loss can help you get to the root of the problem.
+A dermatologist can help you get to the root of the problem.
 “Some changes in the scalp can't be seen from the outside, so you’ll likely need an examination with scrutiny for things like broken hairs, bald patches and scale,” said Lauren Udoh, creative hair director at Wig Reports.

 A doctor can help uncover or rule out common causes for hair thinning, including: